Virtual Channel Purification: Conclusion

 \section{Conclusion}

 In this article, we have introduced virtual channel purification (VCP), which is a way to virtually implement a purified channel using multiple copies of the noisy channels, and the infidelity of the purified channel is suppressed exponentially with more copies of the noisy channels.
-Compared to its state counterpart, virtual state purification (VSP), VCP can suppress global noise exponentially stronger in the number of qubits due to the larger dimensionality of channels compared to states.
+Compared to its state counterpart, virtual state purification (VSP), VCP offers stronger noise suppression due to the larger dimensionality of channels compared to states (exponentially stronger with more qubits in the specific case of globally depolarising noise).
 While VSP requires the ideal output state to be a pure state, VCP places no such restrictions as it directly purifies the noisy channel and thus can be applied to any input state.
 Furthermore, while VSP can only be applied to the entire quantum circuit as a whole, VCP can be applied in a layer-by-layer manner or even target specific gates in the circuits.
 This provides flexibility and, more importantly, removes the restriction in VSP that the noiseless component must be the dominant component for the noisy circuit output.
 In this way, VCP is applicable to much deeper and noisier circuits than VSP.

-When considering the practical implementation of VCP, the single-layer variant only requires one additional layer of CSWAPs compared to VSP.
-Furthermore, the noise of this additional layer of CSWAP is naturally mitigated by VCP itself.
-We have seen in numerics that the errors due to CSWAPs are essentially the same for both VCP and VSP.
+When considering the practical implementation of VCP, the single-layer variant only requires one additional layer of \textsc{cswap}s compared to VSP.
+Furthermore, the noise of this additional layer of \textsc{cswap} is naturally mitigated by VCP itself.
+We have seen in numerics that the errors due to \textsc{cswap}s are essentially the same for both VCP and VSP.
 Hence, single-layer VCP is almost always preferred over VSP due to its stronger noise suppression power at a similar implementation error cost.
 We can further optimise the number of VCP layers to outperform the single-layer variant.
-In numerical simulation across a range of circuit depths and gate error rates (with the CSWAP error rate five times stronger), optimal-layer VCP always outperform VSP and can offer up to 4 times more error suppression.
+In numerical simulation across a range of circuit depths and gate error rates (with the \textsc{cswap} error rate five times stronger), optimal-layer VCP always outperform VSP and can offer up to 4 times more error suppression.
 The advantage is expected to be even stronger using more copies of noise channels and more qubits.